canonical/maas-ui/README.md

 ## UI

 This is a React frontend.
 New work should be done here where possible.

-To run this project copy `ui/public/config.example.js` to `ui/public/config.js` and modify `websocket_url` to point to a real MAAS WebSocket.
+To override local development configuration for this project copy `.env.development` to `.env.development.local` and modify the values you'd like to override.
 Then execute `./run`.

 # Adding a new project